 Over the last century calorimetry has been the method of choice for the investigation on thermodynamic properties of matter.
 Conventional calorimetry, however, is limited to sample sizes of few tens of micrograms.
-A successful improvement recently arose from micromembranebased nanocalorimeters [77, 79].
+A successful improvement recently arose from micromembrane-based nanocalorimeters [77, 79].
 Such devices perform extremely well in terms of sensitivity but their application range is limited to cryogenic temperatures, they lack time-resolution capabilities and samples need on-chip integration.

 An alternative route relies on all-optical time-resolved techniques.
 When tackling the problem of measuring the specific heat of a small object a fast non-contact probe is the optimal choice.
 The speed requirement is dictated by the fact that the heat exchange between the sample and the thermal reservoir is proportional to the sample's mass.
 A contact probe of dimensions comparable to the sample's one affects the measurement in that one would access the specific heat of the nanosample and the probe itself.
 The idea underlying all-optical time-resolved nanocalorimetry is as follows.
 A thin metal film or metallic nanosample to be investigated is placed in thermal contact with a substrate serving as a thermal bath.
-An ultrafast laser pump beam serves as the power source, delivering an energy density dU_V to the nanosample.
+An ultrafast laser pump beam serves as the power source, delivering an energy density $dU_V$ to the nanosample.
 The sample's temperature time relaxation to the substrate is measured via a time-delayed probe beam.
 Several detection schemes can be exploited or envisioned.
 Among them, the time-resolved Near-Infra Red Diffraction (TR-NIRD) technique [1, 80] detects the changes in the diffracted signal modulated by the ordered nanostructures thermal expansion.

-4.2 Nanocalorimetry
+4.2 Time-resolved nanocalorimetry

 Calorimetry is the method of choice for studying the heat transfer process inside a system.
 By adopting a Time Relaxation technique, the heat flux is determined from the temperature time evolution, the overall system consisting in a sample in contact with a thermal bath.
 The aim of an archetypal time-resolved calorimetry experiment is thus to measure the thermalization time of the sample, to the thermal bath, after being warmed up by an external heat source.
-The considerations made in the present Section are independent from the specific mechanism of heating and probing.
-The thermalization dynamics is described by means of a Time Relaxation model in which it is assumed that the sample is warmed up by an external heat source until time t_0 .
-As shown in Fig. 4.1, the sample reaches the temperature T_0 while the thermal bath temperature T{sub} remains unchanged.
-The thermal contact between sample and substrate is described by a thermal resistance R{th} , as schemed in Fig. 4.2, and parallel channels of energy dissipation are assumed negligible.
-Under these hypotheses, the temperature evolution in time follows an exponen4.2 tial decay governed by a relaxation time τ :
+The thermalization dynamics is described by means of a Time Relaxation model in which it is assumed that the sample is warmed up by an external heat source until time $t_0$ .
+As shown in Fig. 4.1, the sample reaches the temperature $T_0$ while the thermal bath temperature $T{sub}$ remains unchanged.
+The thermal contact between sample and substrate is described by a thermal resistance $R{th}$ and parallel channels of energy dissipation are assumed negligible.
+Under these hypotheses, the temperature evolution in time follows an exponential decay governed by a relaxation time $\tau$ :